WybeNetwork/VistaPanel-Themes/README.md

 # VistaPanel-Customizations
-Some new themes for VistaPanel of Free Hosting
+Some new themes for VistaPanel of iFastNet.
+These themes include the popular PaperLantern Default Themes (except Retro) and some additional ones that were introduced at the beggining of cPanel X3 deprecation.